Build actions

 |---|---|

-| Action Key | The action’s unique identifier (e.g. create_task, invite_user). |
+| Action Key | The action’s unique identifier (e.g. create_task, invite_user).
+You register your handler under this exact key. |

-| Schema | The input fields defined in the Studio (e.g. email, organizationRoleType, name). |
+| Input Schema | The fields the agent extracts and passes to your handler as params (e.g. email, name, organizationRoleType). |

-| Expected Output | What the agent should perform, plus any data the agent should use in its chat response, such as deep-linking to a page. |
+| Expected Output | What the action should do, plus any data the agent should use in its reply — for example, a link to deep-link the user to a page. |

 Next steps